lotouux/python-todo-list/README.md

 # Python To-Do List

-Basic to-do list project using Python.
+A simple to-do list project built with Python.
 It allows you to:
 - Add tasks
 - List all tasks
 - Mark tasks as completed
 - Edit task titles
 - Remove tasks

-Each task has a title and a status indicator.
+Each task has a title and a completion status indicator.
+All tasks are saved to a file (tasks.json) when exiting the program.

-# Future Improvements
+#Future Improvements

-- Save tasks to files
+-Automatically save tasks after each action
-- Confirm before deleting tasks
+-Add confirmation prompts before deleting tasks -Include creation dates for tasks
-- Add creation date to each task
-- Filter by completed or pending tasks
+-Filter tasks by completed or pending status
-- Add task priority
-- Quick search for tasks by name
+-Add task priority levels (e.g., High, Medium, Low) -Implement quick search by task name
-- Create a graphical interface
+-Create a graphical user interface (GUI)
-- Add a login system
+-Add a login system for multiple users
-- Use a database
+-Integrate with a database for persistent storage